mbugra0clk/Social_Media_Ad_Campaign_Performance_Analysis/README.md

 - Advanced machine learning-based budget optimization models.
 - Time-series forecasting for campaign performance prediction.

-📂 This project can be extended by implementing predictive models such as ARIMA, Prophet, or LSTM for forecasting follower growth and campaign performance.

 ---
 Feel free to contribute and improve the analysis! 💡